A Lanczos-like method for non-autonomous linear ordinary differential equations: Introduction

 In 2015, P.-L. G. et al. proposed a third method to obtain time-ordered exponentials using graph theory and necessitating only the entries $\mathsf{A}(t')_{k\ell}$ to be bounded functions of time \cite{Giscard2015}.
-The method, termed path-sums, formulates any desired entry or group of entries of $\mathsf{U}(t',t)$ as a branched continued fraction of \emph{finite} depth and breadth, and it has been succesfully used to solve challenging quantum dynamic problems \cite{BonGis2020}.
-While this approach can provide exact (even analytical) expressions and is unconditionally convergent, it suffers from a complexity drawback.
+The method formulates any desired entry or group of entries of $\mathsf{U}(t',t)$ as a branched continued fraction of \emph{finite} depth and breadth.
+It has been succesfully used to solve challenging quantum dynamic problems, see e.g. \cite{Balasubramanian2020,BonGis2020}.
+This approach is unconditionally convergent and it provides exact expressions in terms of a finite number of integrals and Volterra equations.
+However, it suffers from a complexity drawback.
 Indeed, it requires one to find all the simple cycles and simple paths of a certain graph $G$.
 These are the walks on $G$ which are not self-intersecting.
-Unfortunately, the problem of enumerating such walks is $\#$P-complete \cite{Flum2004}, hindering the determination of exact solutions in large systems that must be treated using a further property of analytical path-sums called scale-invariance \cite{GiscardBonhomme2019}.
-The present work solves this issue with a numerical outlook, by effectively mapping the dynamical graph $G$ on a structurally simpler graph with well-chosen time-dependent edge weights.
-On this graph, the path-sum solution takes the form of an ordinary, finite, continued fraction.
+Unfortunately, the problem of enumerating such walks is $\#$P-complete \cite{Flum2004}, hindering the determination of exact solutions in large systems that must be treated using a further property of analytical path-sums called scale-invariance \cite{BonGis2020}.
+The present work with the results in \cite{GisPozInv19,GisPoz21} solves this issue by transforming the original matrix onto a structurally simpler one on which the path-sum solution takes the form of an ordinary, finite, continued fraction.